Orpius/SDK/docs/UserGuide/index.md

 ### Tenancy and Isolation

-* **Single-tenant by design.** Each customer gets a dedicated Orpius deployment.
+* **Single-tenant by design**: Each customer gets a dedicated Orpius deployment.
 No compute, storage, secrets, or configuration are shared across tenants.
-* **Storage isolation.** Each tenant is provisioned with its own encrypted ZFS datasets.
+* **Storage isolation**: Each tenant is provisioned with its own encrypted ZFS datasets.
 Files, models, logs, and cached artefacts for one tenant are not visible to others.
-* **Process isolation.** Code execution (for tools and sandboxes) is confined to WebAssembly (Wasm) sandboxes with no access to other tenants' processes or storage.
+* **Process isolation**: Code execution (for tools and sandboxes) is confined to WebAssembly (Wasm) sandboxes with no access to other tenants' processes or storage.

 ### Encryption at Rest

-* **ZFS native encryption.** All tenant datasets are encrypted using AES-256 (ZFS native encryption).
+* **ZFS native encryption**: All tenant datasets are encrypted using AES-256 (ZFS native encryption).
 Keys are unique per dataset and never reused across tenants.
-* **Backups and snapshots.** Snapshots and off-box backups are encrypted before leaving the tenant host.
+* **Backups and snapshots**: Snapshots and off-box backups are encrypted before leaving the tenant host.
 Restores can only be performed with the tenant's keys.
-* **Key rotation.** Dataset Encryption Keys (DEKs) are wrapped by a Key-Encryption Key (KEK).
+* **Key rotation**: Dataset Encryption Keys (DEKs) are wrapped by a Key-Encryption Key (KEK).
 KEKs can be rotated without re-encrypting stored data.

 ### Encryption in Transit

-* **TLS everywhere.** All network traffic between Console, Server, and internal services is protected with TLS (TLS 1.2+; TLS 1.3 preferred).
+* **TLS everywhere**: All network traffic between Console, Server, and internal services is protected with TLS (TLS 1.2+; TLS 1.3 preferred).
-* **Strict ciphers and HSTS.** Strong cipher suites are enforced and HTTP is redirected to HTTPS with HSTS.
+* **Strict ciphers and HSTS**: Strong cipher suites are enforced and HTTP is redirected to HTTPS with HSTS.
-* **Mutual trust internally.** Internal service-to-service calls use authenticated channels and scoped service identities.
+* **Mutual trust internally**: Internal service-to-service calls use authenticated channels and scoped service identities.

 ### Key Management

-* **Per-tenant keys.** Every tenant has distinct KEKs; DEKs are generated per dataset/resource.
+* **Per-tenant keys**: Every tenant has distinct KEKs; DEKs are generated per dataset/resource.
 Keys are never shared between tenants.
-* **Hardware or cloud KMS.** Keys are stored in a secure keystore.
+* **Hardware or cloud KMS**: Keys are stored in a secure keystore.
-* **Rotation and revocation.** KEKs can be rotated on a schedule or on demand.
+* **Rotation and revocation**: KEKs can be rotated on a schedule or on demand.
 Access to retired keys is revoked immediately.

 ### Secrets and Sensitive Values

-* **Secret references, not values.** When an agent speaks to a model, Orpius substitutes *secret references* (e.g. `<%=Key:WeatherKey%>`) in prompts.
+* **Secret references, not values**: When an agent speaks to a model, Orpius substitutes *secret references* (e.g. `<%=Key:WeatherKey%>`) in prompts.
 The real values are only resolved at tool-execution time inside Orpius, never in the model prompt.
-* **Scoped retrieval.** Secrets are decrypted only when a permitted tool call requires them, and only for the duration of that call.
+* **Scoped retrieval**: Secrets are decrypted only when a permitted tool call requires them, and only for the duration of that call.
-* **Auditability.** All secret access is logged with timestamp, requesting agent/tool, and outcome (without logging the secret value).
+* **Auditability**: All secret access is logged with timestamp, requesting agent/tool, and outcome (without logging the secret value).

 ### Data Sent to Model Providers

-* **Minimised prompt payloads.** Orpius strips secret values and any fields explicitly marked sensitive before sending prompts to model providers.
+* **Minimised prompt payloads**: Orpius strips secret values and any fields explicitly marked sensitive before sending prompts to model providers.
-* **Provider controls.** You choose the model provider (e.g. OpenAI, Azure OpenAI, on-prem).
+* **Provider controls**: You choose the model provider (e.g. OpenAI, Azure OpenAI, on-prem).

 ### Access Control and Identity

-* **Role-based access.** Space and Organisation roles constrain who can view, configure, or execute agents, tools, events, operations, files, and logs.
+* **Role-based access**: Space and Organisation roles constrain who can view, configure, or execute agents, tools, events, operations, files, and logs.
-* **Least privilege by default.** All built-in tools are disabled for customer-facing Operations until explicitly enabled.
+* **Least privilege by default**: All built-in tools are disabled for customer-facing Operations until explicitly enabled.
-* **Strong auth.** Support for email-verified accounts; SSO and MFA are planned/available depending on deployment ([SSO/MFA options here]).
+* **Strong auth**: Support for email-verified accounts.

 ### Auditing, Logging, and Monitoring

-* **Tamper-evident logs.** Security-relevant events (auth, key use, secret access, tool execution, data export) are recorded with integrity protection.
+* **Tamper-evident logs**: Security-relevant events (auth, key use, secret access, tool execution, data export) are recorded with integrity protection.
-* **Alerting.** Abnormal access patterns and repeated failures raise alerts to system owners.
+* **Alerting**: Abnormal access patterns and repeated failures raise alerts to system owners.
-* **Retention.** Log retention is configurable per tenant ([default N days]).
+* **Retention**: Log retention is configurable per tenant ([default N days]).

 ### Backups, DR, and Availability

-* **Encrypted backups.** Backups inherit tenant encryption; keys never leave the keystore.
+* **Encrypted backups**: Backups inherit tenant encryption; keys never leave the keystore.
-* **Restore testing.** Periodic test-restores validate that encrypted backups are recoverable.
+* **Restore testing**: Periodic test-restores validate that encrypted backups are recoverable.
-* **High availability.** Core services run behind health-checked load balancers; background workers are horizontally scalable.
+* **High availability**: Core services run behind health-checked load balancers; background workers are horizontally scalable.

 ### Secure Code Execution

-* **Wasm sandbox.** The CodeExecution tool runs user code inside a Wasm sandbox with constrained CPU, memory, filesystem, and network policies.
+* **Wasm sandbox**: The CodeExecution tool runs user code inside a Wasm sandbox with constrained CPU, memory, filesystem, and network policies.
-* **No lateral movement.** Sandboxes cannot access other tenants' storage, processes, or secrets unless a secret is explicitly granted to the tool call.
+* **No lateral movement**: Sandboxes cannot access other tenants' storage, processes, or secrets unless a secret is explicitly granted to the tool call.
-* **Egress control.** Outbound network access from sandboxes can be disabled or restricted to allow-lists.
+* **Egress control**: Outbound network access from sandboxes can be disabled or restricted to allow-lists.

 ### Data Retention and Deletion

-* **System-wide retention controls.** **System Settings** include configurable data-retention periods that apply to spaces, files, logs, caches, and other artefacts.
+* **System-wide retention controls**: System Settings include configurable data-retention periods that apply to spaces, files, logs, caches, and other artefacts.
-* **LLM interaction retention.** Messages sent to and from model providers are retained for 30 days by default and only to let users resume conversations.
+* **LLM interaction retention**: Messages sent to and from model providers are retained for 30 days by default and only to let users resume conversations.
 They are **not** used for model training.
 You can shorten or extend this period (including retention-off) in **System Settings**.
-* **You control retention.** Per-space policies can purge files, chat transcripts, tool outputs, and model caches after a defined period.
+* **You control retention**: Per-space policies can purge files, chat transcripts, tool outputs, and model caches after a defined period.
-* **Right to delete.** When you delete a space or organisation, Orpius schedules a secure erase of the tenant datasets and removes all wrapped keys after the retention window closes.
+* **Right to delete**: When you delete a space or organisation, Orpius schedules a secure erase of the tenant datasets and removes all wrapped keys after the retention window closes.
-* **Search indices and caches.** Derived artefacts (indexes, embeddings, caches) follow the same retention and deletion policies as the source data.
+* **Search indices and caches**: Derived artefacts (indexes, embeddings, caches) follow the same retention and deletion policies as the source data.
-* **GDPR support.** Configurable retention, export on request, and secure deletion workflows support GDPR principles (purpose limitation, storage limitation, data minimisation) and user rights (access/erasure) for deployments that require them.
+* **GDPR support**: Configurable retention, export on request, and secure deletion workflows support GDPR principles (purpose limitation, storage limitation, data minimisation) and user rights (access/erasure) for deployments that require them.

 ```mermaid
 flowchart LR